4cfelix/voodookit/README.md

 ###### 0.5

-* Integrate a full responsive grid system up to max 12 columns with media queries
+* add a full responsive grid system, up to max 12 columns
+* add simple with media queries for various devices
+* change `less` structure for typo3 compiler extention

 ###### 0.4